mahmoud/boltons/docs/cacheutils.rst

 -------------------------

 The :class:`LRU` is the more advanced cache, but it's still quite simple.
-When it reaches capacity, it replaces the least-recently used item.
+When it reaches capacity, a new insertion replaces the least-recently used item.
 This strategy makes the LRU a more effective cache than the LRI for a wide variety of applications, but also entails more operations for all of its APIs, especially reads.
 Unlike the :class:`LRI`, the LRU has threadsafety built in.

 .. autoclass:: boltons.cacheutils.LRU
    :members: